-Thanks to the brilliant initiative of Millie Hill, the positive birth movement (amongst others) is quickly becoming the new gold standard of achievement for pregnant mamas.
-For me, a positive birth means an empowered one so here are my 6 savvy steps to achieving a birth that’ll leave you rocking out like a victorious Birth Warrior!
+Thanks to the brilliant initiative of Millie Hill, positive birth is quickly becoming the new gold standard of achievement for pregnant mamas.
+For me, a positive birth means an empowered one.
+Here are my 6 savvy steps to achieving a birth that’ll leave you rocking out like a victorious Birth Warrior!

 1 – Start in pregnancy

 It’s never too early (or too late) to start creating a detailed birthing preference list.
-I call it that (as possessed to a birthplan) because childbirth is kinda tricky in that things can be unpredictable when labour gets going.
+I call it that (as opposed to a birth plan) because childbirth is kinda tricky in that things can be unpredictable when labour gets going.
 Preference List, conversely, eludes more favourably towards the exercising of your rights to choose what your specific care plan would like in a range of possible birthing scenarios.

 A good Birth Preferences List will be well considered, easy to read and quick to refer too.
 I’ve seen some Birth Plans that are 4-5 pages long prose.
 Whilst clearly a well-thought through and detailed document, it was difficult for the midwives to refer to efficiently and therefore difficult to consult (and implement).
 Birthing Preference Lists can include simple images and you can download free, easily identifiable symbols that will immediately communicate to your care providers your wishes.

 When I work with pregnant clients to create Birthing Preferences Lists, we consider 3 main scenarios that include an ideal labour (Scenario A), a potential deviation with increased medical intervention (scenario B) and finally a scenario that involves delivery via caesarean section (Scenario C).
 Within those scenarios, we find the transferable preferences for example, it might be possible to include low-level lighting, soft music and delayed cord clamping from Scenario A into Scenario C.